-- 1. the Act: the Dutch Higher Education and Research Act (WHW: Wet op het Hoger onderwijs en Wetenschappelijk onderzoek); - 2. student: the person who is enrolled at the university to attend courses and/or take the final examination and the examinations of the program; - 3. course: an educational unit of the degree program, as referred to in the Act; - 4. additional elective course: a course that can be chosen on top of the mandatory program; - 5. practical: a practical training course, as referred to in Article 7.13 of the Act in one of the following forms: - writing a thesis; - writing a paper or technical project; - doing a research assignment; - participating in fieldwork or an excursion; - attending a traineeship; - participating in any other instruction activity aimed at acquiring certain skills; - 6. final examination: the Master's examination of the program.
-The final examination is passed after all courses from the study program have been completed with a satisfactory result; - 7. examination: examination of a particular course, which is a part of the final examination.
-An examination can consist of multiple tests; - 8. test: a part of an examination; - 9.
-Examination Board: a board appointed by the Executive Board as referred to in Article 7.12 of the Act; - 10. examiner: the person charged with administering and assessing examinations, in accordance with Article 7.12c of the Act; - block: study unit of the academic year that divides the year into four parts.
-A block consists of a minimum of seven weeks of instruction followed by one or two weeks of examinations and resits; - 12. study year: time period starting on or around September 1, and ending on or around about August 31 of the following year; - 13.
-ECTS credits: credit according to the European Credit Transfer System; - 14.
+- 1. the Act: the Dutch Higher Education and Research Act (WHW: Wet op het Hoger onderwijs en Wetenschappelijk onderzoek); - 2. student: the person who is enrolled at the university to attend courses and/or take the final examination and the examinations of the program; - 3. course: an educational unit of the degree program, as referred to in the Act; - 4. additional elective course: a course that can be chosen on top of the mandatory program; - 5. practical: a practical training course, as referred to in Article 7.13 of the Act in one of the following forms: - writing a thesis: - writing a paper or technical project; - doing a research assignment; - · participating in fieldwork or an excursion; - · doing a traineeship; - participating in any other educational activity aimed at acquiring certain skills; - 6. final examination: the Research Master's examination of the program.
+The final examination is passed after all courses from the study program have been completed with a satisfactory result; - 7. examination: examination of a particular course, which is part of the final examination.
+An examination can consist of multiple tests; - 8. test: a part of an examination; - Examination Board: a board appointed by the Executive Board as referred to in Article 7.12 of the Act; - 10. examiner: person charged with administering and assessing examinations with as referred to in Article 7.12c of the Act: - 11. block: study unit of the academic year that divides the year into four parts.
+A block consists of a minimum of seven weeks of instruction followed by one or two weeks of examinations and resits: - 12. study year: the period that begins on or around September 1, and ending on or around August 31 of the following year; - 13.
+ECTS credits: credits according to European Credit Transfer System; - 14.
 EST: Education Support Team.